patelb10/my-retail/README.md

-#my-retail REST API

-my-retial REST API service provides the client application ability to:
+### my-retial REST API service provides the client application ability to:

     1. Retrieve Product and Price information by Product Id